Sindex42/message-app/README.md

 I would like to see the time at which the message was posted

 As a user
-So that I can share my thoughts
+So that I can follow a sequence of messages
-I would like to see the messages with the newest ones on the top
+I would like to see the list of messages with the newest ones on the top

 As a user
 So that I can have an overview of the entire message history